duckietown/docs-brown/book/doc-sky/20-safety-assignment/10-assignment.md

 In the United States, the Federal Aviation Administration regulates outdoor flight.
 (It does not regulate flight indoors.)
 Read the [FAA website](https://www.faa.gov/uas/) on Unmanned Aircraft Systems.
+Take the [TRUST](https://www.faa.gov/uas/recreational_flyers/knowledge_test_updates) test from any of the providers listed on the website.
+If you wish to fly your drone outside, you may also register your drone with the FAA for \$5 (not covered by us).
+You do not need to fly outside for this class; if you only fly inside, you do not need to register your drone.

 Provide short answers to the following questions.

 1. What procedures should you follow when flying your drone outside the CIT?
 (You might find it easiest to use the [B4UFLY Smartphone